 The National Child Measurement Programme is a national programme that involves the weighing and measuring of children in reception and year 6 in their school.
 This happens across the country and the data is used to help the NHS and local authorities to understand the health of children and to provide better support and services.

 Why do you measure my child?

 Your child’s height and weight measurements are used to calculate body mass index (BMI).
-This is an important way of checking how your child is growing.
+This is an important way of checking how your child is growing and developing.

 Once your child’s BMI has been calculated, they’ll be in one of four categories:

 - healthy weight

 The wellbeing of children and families in Barnsley is vital to us and we want to help make Barnsley the place of possibilities.